🔎 [i]>Car & Motorcycle Research

 - Photograph all sides in soft, neutral light.

-- Include close-ups of badges, VIN plates, dashboards, wheels, and engine areas.
+- Include close-ups of badges, VIN or identification plates, dashboards, wheels, engine areas, and frame or engine numbers when accessible.

 - Save your best screenshots for Step 2.